Fiji men's national basketball team

 The Fijian national basketball team is the team that represents Fiji in international basketball, administered by the Fiji Amateur Basketball Federation.
 It is a member of FIBA Oceania.

-The men's team are led by New Zealand NBL player Marques Whippy and his brothers Leonard and Waymann.
+The men's team is led by New Zealand NBL player Marques Whippy and his brothers Leonard and Waymann.
 Their father, Paul Whippy, has previously coached the men's team.

 In 2007, the men's team won the gold medal at the South Pacific Games.